Maid Levy Singapore 2026: Concessionary Rate & IRAS Relief Guide

-If you employ a foreign domestic worker (FDW) in Singapore, the monthly levy is one of the largest recurring costs of having a helper at home.
-The good news: most families with young children, elderly parents, or persons with disabilities qualify for the Foreign Domestic Worker Levy Concession (FDWLC), which slashes the levy from S$300 to just S$60 a month — a saving of S$2,880 a year.
-Working mothers can stack a separate IRAS Foreign Domestic Worker Levy Relief on top for further tax savings.
+If you employ a foreign domestic worker (FDW) in Singapore, the maid levy is one of the largest recurring monthly costs of having a helper at home.
+The good news: most families with young children, elderly parents, or persons with disabilities qualify for the Foreign Domestic Worker Levy Concession (FDWLC), which slashes the levy from S$300 to just S$60 a month, a saving of S$2,880 a year.
+Note that the separate IRAS Foreign Domestic Worker Levy Relief has lapsed from YA2025 and is no longer available; working mothers caring for a qualifying dependant instead rely on the S$60/month concessionary levy.

 This guide walks through every concession available in 2026, who qualifies, what evidence MOM and IRAS require, and the most common mistakes that cost families thousands.
 Figures and rules cited here are from the Ministry of Manpower and IRAS as of May 2026.